+[Clause 9 amended in Gazette 30 Jun 2017 p.
+3569.]

 10. Fees for health service provider sites in WA Country Health Service area

 The fees for a health service provider site in the health service area for which the WA Country Health Service is the health service provider are the fees set out in the Table.